georgetsirogiannis/SixteenCoreCharacterMapper/README.md

 ### Features
 * **Intuitive Interface:** Map characters onto a chart of 16 core personality traits.
 * **Customizable Characters:** Add, edit, and delete characters, and adjust their name, color, and bubble size.
+* **Built-in Questionnaire:** Use an optional science-backed questionnaire to help determine character placements on the trait grid.
+* **Trait Notes:** Add per-trait notes for characters (exportable as `.txt` or `.rtf`).
-* **Export Functionality:** Save your character map as a high-quality PNG image for use in your creative projects, and optionally select specific characters or categories to include in the exported PNG.
+* **Image Export:** Save your character map as a high-quality PNG image for use in your creative projects, and optionally select specific characters or categories to include in the exported PNG.
-* **Trait Notes:** Add and export per-trait notes for characters (exportable as `.txt`).
-* **Localization:** The trait grid is available in 9 languages.
+* **Localization:** The trait grid and questionnaire are available in 9 languages.
 * **Donationware Model:** The app is completely free to use, with optional donations.
 * **Privacy-Focused:** The application operates entirely on your local computer and does not collect or transmit any of your personal data or user-generated content.